 LGBT+ Lawyers and Allies Network: equality for all

-Among the many LLAN events and projects initiated and led by Freshfields staff (including support from Freshfields Tokyo current and former Office Managing Partners Takeshi Nakao, Ed Cole, Asia Managing Partner Georgia Dawson and others in Hong Kong), the pro bono legal support provided to draft the LLAN Foreign Law Report on Marriage Equality stands out.
+Among the many LLAN events and projects initiated and led by Freshfields staff (including support from Freshfields Tokyo current and former Office Managing Partners Takeshi Nakao, Ed Cole, Asia Senior Partner Georgia Dawson and others in Hong Kong), the pro bono legal support provided to draft the LLAN Foreign Law Report on Marriage Equality stands out.
 The report, covering 11 jurisdictions where marriage equality prevailed, was drafted over a year by 52 lawyers from 10 law firms, including 12 lawyers from four Freshfields offices.

-The LLAN (and Freshfields’ wider LGBT+ initiatives) continue to gather momentum.
+The LLAN (and Freshfields’ wider LGBTQ+ initiatives) continue to gather momentum.
 LLAN now coordinates Asia-wide video conferences with high-profile guests like actor, author, and activist George Takei (who spoke about the importance of allies) and renowned gay rights advocate Evan Wolfson (who spoke about moving towards equal marriage in Asia).

 The sixth annual LLAN Equality Gala took place virtually in November 2021, bringing together politicians, activists, athletes and supporters from across the world, to share experiences campaigning for improved equality laws.